September 4, 2023

 Table of Contents

-Imagine warm, soft molasses cookies and the smell of spices and sugar filling the kitchen as they bake, making your mouth water in anticipation.
+Imagine warm, soft molasses cookies and the smell of spices and sugar filling the kitchen as they bake, making your mouth water.
 Soft and chewy with a deliciously spicy flavor, they’re perfect for warming up your winter days.

 Molasses Cookies Ingredients